kubedb/cli/docs/guides/mysql/clustering/overview.md

 Groups can operate in a single-primary mode, where only one server accepts updates at a time.
 Groups can be deployed in multi-primary mode, where all servers can accept updates.
 Currently, we only provide the single-primary mode support for MySQL Group Replication.

-Groups can operate in a single-primary mode, where only one server accepts updates at a time.
-Groups can be deployed in multi-primary mode, where all servers can accept updates.
-Currently, we only provide the single-primary mode support for MySQL Group Replication.

 A simple group architecture where three servers s1, s2, and s3 are deployed as an interconnected group and clients communicate with each of the servers has been shown below:

 ![3 Server Group](/docs/images/mysql/clustering/gr-3-server-group.png)